OpenLocalizationTestOrg/azure-docs-pr-test.zh-TW/articles/service-fabric/service-fabric-resource-governance.md

   <Parameters>
   </Parameters>
   <!--
-  ServicePackageA has the number of CPU cores defined, but doesn't have the MemoryInMB defined.
+  ServicePackageA has hello number of CPU cores defined, but doesn't have hello MemoryInMB defined.
-  In this case, Service Fabric will sum the limits on code packages and uses the sum as the overall ServicePackage limit.
+  In this case, Service Fabric will sum hello limits on code packages and uses hello sum as hello overall ServicePackage limit.
   -->
   <ServiceManifestImport>
     <ServiceManifestRef ServiceManifestName='ServicePackageA' ServiceManifestVersion='v1'/>